| INTRODUCTION

 restore function and attain personal goals.
 The emphasis is on

 positive outcomes for effective pain management.
+What is a physiotherapist?

 A physiotherapist, also known as a physical